neuromti/tool-offspect/docs/source/workflow.rst

 Workflow
 --------

 The workflow is described in the figure below.
-After setting the

 .. graphviz:: workflow.dot
   :name: workflow
-  :layout: dot